 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 Modulation is usually applied to electromagnetic signals -- radio, lasers/optics and computer networks.
 Modulation can even be applied to direct current (which can be treated as a degenerate carrier wave with amplitude 0 and frequency 0) mainly by turning it on and off (as in Morse code telegraphy), or applied to alternating current (as with power-line networking).

 - Amplitude modulation (AM), in which the height (i.e., the strength or intensity) of the signal carrier is varied to represent the data being added to the signal.

-- Frequency modulation (FM), in which the frequency of the carrier waveform is varied in small but meaningful amounts
+- Frequency modulation (FM), in which the frequency of the carrier waveform is varied to reflect the frequency of the data.

 Continue Reading About modulation

 - Discover why the industry is favoring multilevel phase modulation to avoid the problems it encountered with 40G DWDM development.

 Margaret Rouse asks:

 Could multiple kinds of modulation be applied to the same network signal, e.g. to a Wi-Fi signal or a fiber-optic network link?